avadapal/avadapal.github.io/_pages/about.md

   - /about.html
 ---

-I am currently a Postdoctoral Fellow at the University of Waterloo.
-In September 2023, I will join the Computer Science and Engineering Department of IIT Kanpur as an Assistant Professor.
+I am an Assistant Professor at the Computer Science and Engineering Department of IIT Kanpur.

 Research
 -------------------------------------------------------------------------------